grace-yoon1/DATA150/Barder.md

 **Who was Steve Jones?
 What did he do at uni-lever?
 Was he successful?
 Specifically, what did he do in order to make an evolutionary jump forward?
 How significant were his results?**

+**Who was Haile Sellasie?
+What is the significance of Kapuscinski’s book, The Emporer?
+According to Barder, how did Ethiopia exemplify the suppression of emergent systemic change?
+How do you think Sen would have described this suppression?
+Do you agree?**